top of page

 Guiding Principles

-Every piece of legislation I review will be measured against five guiding questions.
-These principles are rooted in the U.S. Constitution, grounded in a biblical worldview, and centered on Colorado’s founding values of freedom, responsibility, and integrity.
+Every piece of legislation I review is measured against five guiding questions, grounded in the U.S. Constitution, timeless values, and Colorado’s founding ideals of freedom, responsibility, and integrity.

 1